jupyterhub/jupyterhub/docs/source/getting-started/authenticators-users-basics.md

 - Okpy
 - OpenShift

+NOTE: Open issue asking for more details on this generic implementation.
+It's not clear if this is a different implementation or if the JupyterHub OAuth _is_ the generic implementation.
 A generic implementation, which you can use for OAuth authentication with any provider, is also available.